-The front page of the SYLF Award will show that a student has been awarded the SYLF at Standard Level or the SYLF at Advanced Level.
+The front page of the SYLF Award will show that a student has been awarded the SYLF at Standard Level.

 The Award will also include:

 - all the student's qualifications in approved courses, (e.g. VET or other studies); and the standard at which the student achieved each course; and - ) information about the student's industry training.